A Robust and Accurate Approach to Detect Process Drifts from Event Streams: Evaluation on Synthetic Data

 We firstly collect the 72 artificial event logs from~\cite{Maaradji2015} which are generated from an artificial process model containing 1 start event, 3 end events, 8 gateways and 15 activities.~\cite{Maaradji2015} systemically alters the base model by 12 simple patterns shown in Table \ref{patterns}.
 Each simple change pattern can be categorized as Insertion(I), Resequentialization(R) and Optionaliztion(O).
 Then the base model is also altered according to 6 composite change patterns (RIO, ROI, IOR, IRO, OIR, ORI).
 For each change pattern, 4 logs with 2500, 5000, 7500, 10000 traces are generated with a sudden process drift after every 10\% of traces\footnote{9 drift points are included in each log.}.
 The synthetic data set has also been used to evaluate drift detection algorithms in~\cite{Maaradji2017,Lin2020}.

 Since branching frequency changes cannot be reflected on changes of directly-follows relations, it cannot be detected by our proposed method.
 We exclude its corresponding four event logs from our evaluation.
-Then for each event log, we insert noises by randomly adding and removing 10\%, 20\% and 30\% of events.
-To avoid biases caused by randomly generated noises, we generate 10 logs for each log at each noise level and take the average results in the following parts.
-In total, we evaluate our algorithm on 4148 synthetic event logs\footnote{$4148 = 68 \times 6 \times 10 + 68$} including logs without noises.
-It has to be noted that inserting noises will not change the trace indexes of process drifts\footnote{We do not add/remove traces into/from the event logs}.
+Then for each event log, we insert noise by randomly adding and removing 10\%, 20\% and 30\% of events.
+To avoid biases caused by randomly generated noise, we generate 10 logs for each log at each noise level and take the average results in the following parts.
+In total, we evaluate our algorithm on 4148 synthetic event logs\footnote{$4148 = 68 \times 6 \times 10 + 68$} including logs without noise.
+It has to be noted that inserting noise will not change the trace indexes of process drifts\footnote{We do not add/remove traces into/from the event logs}.

 In this section, when two drift points are reported by searches from different directions, and the distance between them is smaller than the window size, we only take the point with a smaller index.

 Finally, since the drifts in the artificial event logs are inter-trace drifts (i.e. drifts occur between complete trace executions), we stream the events in the order from the first event in the first trace to the last event in the last trace\footnote{For example, event 0 refers to the 1st event in the 1st trace, event 1 refers to the 2nd event in the 1st trace ... the last event refers to the last event in the last trace.} in both our method and the baseline so that these drifts can also be detected by event-stream based algorithms.
 In this section, trace ids are used to represent the location of all process drifts\footnote{When an event id is reported, we refer to the id of its corresponding trace.}.